 5. In order to identify the appropriate NWDAF which can provide analytic output to derive the visited AOI info and to get the UE direction for the possible target UEs above, the NEF needs to select the suitable NWDAF by initiating the NWDAF discovery request (Analytics ID = UE mobility, AOI = Target AOI) with UE list received from step 4.

 6-7.
-The NEF invokes NWDAF Analytics Info request (UE list received from step 4, Analytics ID = UE mobility, Filters include "Visited AoI = Target AOI" and "target period = historical nomadic period").
+The NEF invokes NWDAF Analytics Info request (UE list received from step 4, Analytics ID = UE mobility, Relative Proximity, Filters include "Visited AoI = Target AOI", "target period = historical nomadic period" and "proximity attributes").
 NWDAF will then provide a list of UEs that were ever roving within the target AOI, at the minimum, over the historical nomadic period NWDAF and also provide a list of UEs location in the order of which the UE passes through to the NEF.
-Then the NEF gets the corresponding statistics of UE mobility and the UE's direction.
+Then the NEF gets the corresponding statistics of UE mobility, the UE's direction and distance between UEs in the group/list.

 8-9.
-Based on the information provided by the AMF and NWDAF, the NEF can determine the FL candidate UEs which are now within the FL coverage area but were roving within the target AOI over the historical nomadic period and UE with the different direction as requested by AF.
+Based on the information provided by the AMF and NWDAF, the NEF can determine the FL candidate UEs which are now within the FL coverage area but were roving within the target AOI over the historical nomadic period and UE with the different direction and separated from each other fulfilling the minimum distance threshold as requested by AF.
 The NEF notifies AF for such UE candidate list.

 10. The NEF also needs to consider the list of UEs which are now within the FL coverage area, but may move out of the FL coverage area.
 Therefore, for each UE in the candidate list in steps 8-9, the NEF invokes the Namf_EventExposure_Notify service with UE ID = SUPI, Event ID=UE moving in/out of AOI to keep track the movement of the UE(s) in/out of the AOI.